laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 ---

-## Step 4 - Replace HP executable
+## Step 4 - Address Safedisc issues

-1. Find community sources HP executable
-2. Open your HP1 game folder and replace the executable with the new one
+1. If you are encountering safedisc issues please navigate to the safedisc fixes page for available solutions.

 ---